ruby/www.ruby-lang.org/en/documentation/faq/11/index.md

 end
 ~~~

-Notice how we've added the method to `Enumerable`.
+Notice how we have added the method to `Enumerable`.
 This means that anything
 that includes Enumerable can now use `inject`.
 But how do we use it?
 It takes
 a single argument `n` and a block.
 For each element in the thing being
 enumerated, it calls the block, passing in `n` and the element itself.